5roop/task2/README.md

 ~~2. evaluate the most promising models (per language) on the lgbt+migrants FRENK data~~

-3. perform the evaluation by fine-tuning a model five times (suggestions to more or less iterations welcome), and present the mean of the macro-F1 and accuracy, as well as calculate whether the differences to other models results are statistically significant, quite probably via a t-test (other suggestions welcome, wilcoxon might be better due to small number of observations, or not? - please investigate)
+~~3. perform the evaluation by fine-tuning a model five times (suggestions to more or less iterations welcome), and present the mean of the macro-F1 and accuracy, as well as calculate whether the differences to other models results are statistically significant, quite probably via a t-test (other suggestions welcome, wilcoxon might be better due to small number of observations, or not? - please investigate)~~

 ~~4. register with HuggingFace so that you can publish models there~~